samnov17/RedBot_autonomous_robot_smartcity/README.md

 4. 3D Printing and Modeling

    Secure placement of components was crucial, so we 3D printed the majority of the parts using SketchUp for 3D modeling.
-On the infrastructure side, we 3D printed streetlights and gates, and used cardboard for larger structures.
+On the infrastructure side, we 3D printed streetlights and gates and used cardboard for larger structures.
 The "3d_printing" folder contains vector files for all the parts used.

 5. Code and Implementation